ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-y that Mr. Slidell left Vera Cruz &quot;
-; 1 rejoicing too soon.
-We understand )hat when tbe news arrived
-at a certain town in this State, (Te.) which for
-its own credit shall be name less that tbe
-House of Representatives had pissed the.
-Tip­
-pling Taw, tbe good citizens thereof were so re­
-raiced. that thev collected all tbe tar barrels in

-the neighborhood and made a glorious bonfire.

-round which they &quot;fiddiea, uancea ana eung.
 IVhen tbey learn the vote of tbe Senate, it
 will throw a damper upon, their enjoyment, and
 the prospect of &quot;retiring sublime to bed,&quot; ae